 This option specifies the amount of memory in 4 kilobytes pages.
-So, for example, if this option is set to 1024, this means that YAMS has totally 1024 4KB = 4096 KB of memory.
+So, for example, if this option is set to 1024, this means that YAMS has totally 1024 \ 4KB = 4096 KB of memory.
 The maximum amount of memory YAMS supports is 512 megabytes, which is 131072 pages.
+This option is mandatory.

 clock-speed INTEGER This option specifies the "clock rate" of YAMS simulator.
+This option is mandatory.